-The St. Francis Yacht Club Race Committee is renowned for running some of the best sailboat, windsurfing and kiteboarding races in the world.
-Comprised of over 300 member and non-member volunteers, their dedication to the sport shows in the 160+ days on the water each year.
+The St. Francis Yacht Club Race Committee is renowned for running some of the best sailboat, kiting and windsurfing races in the world.
+Comprised of over 200 member and non-member volunteers, our Race Committee's dedication to the sport shows in the 140+ days they put in on the water each year.

 All of the Race Committee races and events utilize the online volunteer registration program called CERVIS.
 Everyone is welcome to create an account and start volunteering at any time!
 Click on the appropriate link below to access your account.

-Please do not hesitate to call the Race Office with any questions or problems you are having using the volunteer system - 415-655-7756
+Please do not hesitate to call the Race Office with any questions or problems you are having using the volunteer system at 415-655-7756.

 Many volunteers are racers, former racers, friends and family of competitors, and anyone who enjoys the camaraderie of the yacht racing community.
 Racing experience is not necessarily required, but we are looking for committed and organized team players interested in racing and race management.

 The Race Committee's work-on-the water involves setting up the race courses, starting races, and recording the finishing competitors.
 There are many positions available, from boat drivers to marksetters, timers, flag signalers, and recorders.
 There are also opportunities off the water, including score keeping and assisting with registration for large events.
 Training is provided for novices, as well as for experienced members wanting to further their skills, including Race Management Certification.

 Click here to see a simple explanation of roles on the Race Management Team.